 Realizing these pressing urban challenges, thousands of cities worldwide have begun to deploy smart city initiatives.
 In Asia, China is leading the pack with smart city initiatives amounting to a staggering 500 pilots, thanks to the push from the private-sector giants.

-Few years ago, Indian government has launched a Smart Cities Mission, which is a five-year plan for its central and state governments to provide $14 billion funding between 2017 and 2022, kickstarting the development of 100 smart cities in the world’s second most populated country in the world.
+Few years ago, the Indian government has launched a Smart Cities Mission, which is a five-year plan for its central and state governments to provide $14 billion in funding between 2017 and 2022, kickstarting the development of 100 smart cities in the world’s second most populated country in the world.

-In Southeast Asia, the Association of Southeast Asian Nations (Asean) have established the Asean Smart Cities Network (ASCN), which is a collaborative platform aimed to synergize smart city development efforts across ten member states and harness technological and digital solutions to improve the lives of people across the urban-rural continuum.
+In Southeast Asia, the Association of Southeast Asian Nations (ASEAN) have established the ASEAN Smart Cities Network (ASCN), which is a collaborative platform aimed to synergize smart city development efforts across ten member states and harness technological and digital solutions to improve the lives of people across the urban-rural continuum.

-Despite the ambitious efforts, many smart city initiatives still did not materialized or are struggling miserably.
+Despite the ambitious efforts, many smart city initiatives still did not materialize or are struggling miserably.
 This is often because the effort was overly focused on the technology aspect, instead of providing practical solutions.
 For instance, a government may deploy an initiative because it was technically feasible, not because it delivers a tangible benefit back to the city, people and businesses.

 One of the key elements that is important for cities to evolve is the collaboration among stakeholders across all business verticals.
-The government bodies, private sector and community as a whole need to redefine their roles and relationships and how all parties can collaborate to transform the lives, wellbeing and safety of the people in the cities.
+The government bodies, private sector and community as a whole need to redefine their roles and relationships and how all parties can collaborate to transform the lives, well-being and safety of the people in the cities.

-One of the rising stars for smart cities in Asia is Hangzhou, China which is hailed as the smartest cities in the country.
+One of the rising stars for smart cities in Asia is Hangzhou, China which is hailed as the smartest city in the country.
 Following a path of close collaboration between the private sector technology companies and the public sector, the city has launched the “City Brain Project” which transforms Hangzhou into a city that monitors and responds to its own problems immediately and efficiently.
 Through data collection and real-time observation, the city was able to lower traffic congestion and manage traffic flow more efficiently.

 On the healthcare side, iFlytek was deployed as a voice recognition technology to assist the Hangzhou First People’s Hospital, with service robots giving directions to patients and the installation of a voice-based medical filing system in the Stomatology department.